Antonia Lofaso: Television career

 Lofaso served as one of the restaurant culinary consultants for the CNBC television show Restaurant Startup (seasons 2 and 3), in 2015 and 2016.
 In 2020, she appeared on Selena Gomez's cooking show, Selena + Chef.
 She also made an appearance on the 16th season of The Bachelorette during the hometown episode.

 Lofaso was one of four chefs featured in the Fieri-produced documentary film Restaurant Hustle 2020: All On The Line, focusing on how the COVID-19 pandemic affected their lives and businesses.
 She returned for the film's sequel documentary, Restaurant Hustle 2021: Back In Business.

 In January 2022, Lofaso appeared as the lead judge on Guy’s Chance Of A Lifetime.
 She was the head judge on the Food Network competition show The Julia Child Challenge, which aired in March and April 2022.
 In the summers of 2022 and 2023, she hosted Beachside Brawl, and from August through November 2022, she served as co-host of Guy's Ultimate Game Night.
 In January 2025, she co-hosted season 28 of Worst Cooks in America, replacing original host Anne Burrell.

-She had competed in Tournament of Champions and finally won in Season 6 (2025) against Sara Bradley.
+She has also competed in the first six seasons of Tournament of Champions, losing to Maneet Chauhan in the final of season 5 (2024), then winning in season 6 (2025) by defeating Sara Bradley in the final.